Modernizing Enterprise Java

 Book description

 While containers, microservices, and distributed systems dominate discussions in the tech world, the majority of applications in use today still run monolithic architectures that follow traditional development processes.
-This practical book helps developers examine long-established Java-based models, and demonstrates how to bring these monolithic applications successfully into the future.
+This practical book helps developers examine long-established Java-based models and demonstrates how to bring these monolithic applications successfully into the future.

-Relying on their years of experience modernizing applications, authors Markus Eisele and Natale Vinto walk you through the steps necessary to update your organization's Java application.
+Relying on their years of experience modernizing applications, authors Markus Eisele and Natale Vinto walk you through the steps necessary to update your organization's Java applications.
 You'll discover how to dismantle your monolithic application and move to an up-to-date software stack that works across cloud and on-premises installations.

-- Learn the basics of cloud native applications and understand what parts of your organization's Java-based applications and platforms need to migrate and modernize
+- Learn cloud native application basics to understand what parts of your organization's Java-based applications and platforms need to migrate and modernize

 - Understand how enterprise Java specifications can help you transition projects and teams